 Now, rearrange things, tidy up, move canvases around.
 Let your eyes and your mind awaken before dwelling on your work and the problems.

-Focus on your environment.
-The smell of the paint, the quiet, the beautiful light streaming in.
-Appreciate the privilege of being in your own space.
+Focus on your environment - the smell of the paint, the quiet, the beautiful light streaming in.
+Enjoy the privilege of being in your own space.
 Few people have this.